sitamgithub-MSIT/gliner-litserve/README.md

 ## Contact

-Please contact me on my GitHub profile if you have any questions or suggestions about the project.
+Please get in touch with me on my GitHub profile if you have any questions or suggestions about the project.

 Happy coding! 🚀